cosmo-sims/MUSIC2/README.md

 ===================================================

 MUSIC is a computer program to generate nested grid initial conditions for high-resolution "zoom" cosmological simulations.
-MUSIC supports output
+Current MUSIC key features are:

 - Supports output for RAMSES, ENZO, Gadget-2/3, ART, Pkdgrav/Gasoline
 and NyX via pugins.
 New codes can be added.